How We Deliver

 For complicated launches, especially where a UX is drastically changed and/or a significant amount of data is migrated, we will often create explicit Delivery schedules.

 If Delivery is filled with demos, meetings, and lots of back-and-forth, the Development phase is ideally the opposite.
-To get to ~90% complete, the engineers need lots of quiet and uninterrupted time to build all of the project’s requirements.
+To get to ~90% complete efficiently, the engineers need lots of quiet and uninterrupted time to build all of the project's requirements.

 While the product may be 90% at the end of the Development phase, all of the product's environments, configurations, and deploy processes must be at 100%.
 All of these are usually completed by the engineering team during the Design phase, but if it slips, it cannot slip past the Development phase.

 As the saying goes, “the alternative to good design is bad design, not no design at all.”
 Anything that matters must be designed before it is built, or it will surely be built poorly.
 This includes the UX and the UI, but also applies to the database schema and the app's component tree.
 It even includes project management expectations such as who's meeting when, where, and how frequently.

-At the same time, there’s a point where a product can be over-designed, especially when decisions are made by committee rather than an individual.
+At the same time, there's a point where a product can be over-designed, especially when decisions are made by committee rather than an individual.
 We balance under- and over-designing by fixing the Design phase to a third of the total project schedule.
 Thereafter, if Design is planned for 3 weeks but stretches to two months, we can know with high certainty that Development and Delivery will slip, too.
-We’ve found that most utility contracts include ~3 months of requirements, and we often recommend fixing Design to exactly one month.
+We've found that most utility contracts include ~3 months of requirements, in which case we often recommend fixing Design to exactly one month.